 5. Consider all of the costs.
 Some cars are more expensive than others to insure and maintain.
 When the exhaust system goes out on a dual-exhaust car, for example, it’s going to cost a lot more than it would on a car with a single-exhaust system.

 There are certainly no moral prohibitions against heated seats or headlight wipers.
 However, moving through life without the ball and chain of a vehicle payment shackled to your leg will go a long way toward helping you live with financial freedom.
-Your car may not be able to parallel park itself, but you’ll get over that.
+Your car may not be able to parallel park itself, but you’ll get by.